btoll/benjamintoll.com/content/post/unsharing_namespaces_part_one.md

 This is unfortunate but easily fixed.

-You'll notice that in the example below that we don't need to recreate the `source` and `target` directories.
-This is because the `bash` process has the same root filesystem (`/`) as that of the host, and so the directories created in the "container" were created on the host's root filesystem (which, of course, persist when exiting the subprocess (the "container")).
+> You'll notice that in the example below that we don't need to recreate the `source` and `target` directories.
+This is because the `bash` process has the same root filesystem (`/`) as that of the host, and so the directories created in the "container" were created on the host's root filesystem (which, of course, will persist when exiting the child process (the "container")).
+>

-This would be a different story if the the new process had `chroot`ed to a subdirectory on the host filesystem.
+> This would be a different story if the the new process had `chroot`ed to a subdirectory on the host filesystem.
 In that scenario, the `rootfs` used as the subprocess' filesystem in the `chroot` would be entirely separate from the host, and any files and directories created in the `chroot` will not be on the host.

-Back to our story, to remove the `mount` point entry from the host's list of `mount` points, simply run the same command as before and unmount the bind mount:
+To remove the `mount` point entry from the host's list of `mount` points, simply run the same command as before and unmount the bind mount:

 ```bash
 $ sudo unshare bash